-Knowing the difference between static vs rotating proxies can help you choose a suitable proxy for your web scraping needs.
+Knowing the difference between static vs. rotating proxies can help you choose a suitable proxy for your web scraping needs.
 While a static proxy connects through one IP address per session, a rotating proxy rotates IP addresses specified in the provided pool of IPs.

 What Is A Static Proxy?

-Static proxy service providers let users choose a single IP address from a list of IP addresses and, compared to rotating proxies, static proxies are less customizable.
+Static proxy service providers let users choose a single IP address from a list of IP addresses, and compared to rotating proxies, static proxies are less customizable.
 They differ slightly from mobile and Internet Service Provider (ISP) proxies that rotate IP addresses after some time.

 What Is A Rotating Proxy?

 A rotating proxy exchanges the allocation of IP addresses from a pool of IP addresses for each new request.
-This makes it a better option for web scraping because the target website receiving multiple connection requests from a rotating proxy will get a log of several different geolocations.
+That makes it a better option for web scraping because the target website receiving multiple connection requests from a rotating proxy will get a log of several different geolocations.

 Additionally, rotating proxies use bots to auto-rotate IPs for each new request and can change the features of the gateway server and customize the number of IPs and the location of IP addresses.